Frank Giustra: Fiore Group of Companies

 Mr. Giustra is president and CEO of the Fiore Group, a private firm managing a broad portfolio of private equity investments and companies, focussing on natural resources, entertainment, art, food and lifestyle.
 The portfolio is as varied as Mr. Giustra's interests – Modern Farmer Media Inc., and he is the founder of Domenica Fiore, award-winning Olive Oils which is named after his mother, a company that produces olive oil.
 His entrepreneurial success includes founding Lionsgate Entertainment, now one of the world's largest independent film companies.
 Giustra is a major shareholder of Thunderbird Entertainment, a company focused on content and distribution in the television and film sector.

-Mr. Giustra has an established track record of building natural resource companies through access to capital and creative deal-making.
-As President and later chairman and chief executive officer of Yorkton Securities in the 1990s, he grew the firm into a leading natural resource investment bank.
-As Chairman of Endeavour Financial from 2001 to 2007, his vision and leadership led to the successful launch of numerous resource companies, including Wheaton River Minerals Ltd. (acquired by Goldcorp Inc.), and Silver Wheaton Corporation.